Walter F. George: 1950s

 As the 1950s began, with thirty years of the Senate experience, George became one of the most powerful individuals in the United States, with Life magazine calling George "one of the most distinguished legislators of his time and the most revered man in the Senate" and Collier's calling him "the solemn, dignified, and well-nigh unassailable senior Senator from Georgia."
-Increasingly President Eisenhower began to rely heavily on George, chairman of the Senate Foreign Relations Committee, in matters related to foreign policy.
+Increasingly President Dwight Eisenhower began to rely heavily on George, chairman of the Senate Foreign Relations Committee, in matters related to foreign policy.

 Especially after the U.S. Supreme Court's Brown v.
 Board of Education decisions mid-decade, legislative and political focus on civil rights increased.
 While George was not a racial rabble-rouser on the campaign trail as were some Southern politicians, he supported racial segregation.

+In the wake of the Supreme Court's decision in Brown v.
+Board of Education (1954), Southern Democrats in Congress issued the Southern Manifesto ("Declaration of Constitutional Principles"), which condemned Brown as the "unwarranted decision of the Supreme Court... [that] is now bearing fruit always produced when men substitute naked power for established law."

-As the senior Southern Senator, the "Declaration of Constitutional Principles" a/k/a "The Southern Manifesto" was physically signed in his office as Senate President pro Tempore on March 8, 1956, and his fellow Senator Richard Russell of Georgia met with the press the next morning to announce that George would be reading it into the Congressional Record, allowing all members to sign it before the close of legislative business on the evening of March 12.
-This prevented any dissenters from using the excuse that they did not know about the statement before its formal appearance.
+As the senior Southern Senator, the Manifesto was physically signed in his office as Senate President pro Tempore on March 8, 1956, and he read it into the Congressional Record, so that any member could sign it before the close of legislative business on the evening of March 12.
+This prevented any reluctant Southerners from claiming that they did not know about the Manifesto before its formal appearance.